Multi-result sets

 Result-set order is the contract

-CaeriusNet maps result sets positionally — the first SELECT becomes T1, the second becomes T2, and so on.
+CaeriusNet maps result sets positionally.
+The first SELECT becomes T1, the second becomes T2, and so on.
 The DTO type passed at each position must match the columns of the corresponding SELECT.
-There is no runtime name-matching; misalignment produces an InvalidCastException (best case) or silently wrong values.
+CaeriusNet does not match columns by name at runtime.

 Next: Transactions - commit, C#-side rollback, and SQL-side rollback.